YoCoin Review | Is YoCoin a Scam or Good Opportunity?

 “Scrypt” mining is basically a stripped-down version of the complex and resource-intensive mining process used for Bitcoin.
 And, because of that, it’s worth a lot less than investors might expect from a new cryptocurrency.

-What exactly is YoCoin?
+What Is YoCoin?

 Before we go even further, it’s important to note that YoCoin as a project does not offer much to reassure potential investors in regards to its legitimately, as various aspects such as who owns the company, how it runs it, where it is based, where it has been founded, and even if the project has a “mission” or a goal or not, are not clearly disclosed.

 However, the project puts a great emphasis on the fact that users can cut out the middleman in exchange transactions.
 YoCoin also aims to ensure its potential investors that when the time comes to vote on what to do with the capital, the votes will be tamper-proof.